FREQUENTLY ASKED Questions

 Therapy is an investment - an investment in your health and well-being.
 Everything that’s important to you costs money - going to a hockey game, taking a trip, making your car payments.
 In the same way that getting an education or taking care of your physical body takes time, money and effort, so does therapy.
 The good news is that the results will carry with you throughout your life time, not just during the time spent in sessions.
 Furthermore, if you calculated the amount of money you spent trying to mitigate your anxiety or challenges in other ways, or how much your self-sabotaging behaviour might be limiting your potential to work, be in healthy relationships, or engage in a life that you enjoy, then the cost of therapy would pay off in dividends.

-+ How will I know if this is for me?
++ How will I know if Art Therapy is for me?

 The best way to determine if art therapy and a specific therapist are a good fit is to come in for a visit.
 This allows you to get a sense of what it's like to be in the office/studio space, and if the therapist you are meeting with feels like someone you can trust.
 You may want to evaluate how you feel during your time together; if what's being said and done resonates for you, and if what has occurred feels like it has been beneficial to you.